scalabridge/docs/sites/en/learn-to-code/argv.md

 <!-- next_step "hashes" -->

-# ARGV
+# args

-There is a magic array named `ARGV`.
+There's a magic list named `args`.

 It contains the *command line arguments* to the program.

 If the user types:

-    ruby hello.rb Alice Bob
+    scala hello.scala Alice Bob

-then ARGV contains:
+then args contains:

-    ["Alice", "Bob"]

-# Why ARGV?

-ARGV is a historical name.
-It means "Argument Vector" and has been around since the early 1970s.
+    List("Alice", "Bob")

 # Command-Line Hello

-Change `hello.rb` to contain:
+Change `hello.scala` to contain:

-    puts "Hello, " + ARGV[0]
+    println("Hello, " + args(0))

 and run it a few times, e.g.

-    ruby hello.rb Alice
+    scala hello.scala Alice

+try running it without providing an argument:

+    scala hello.scala

+oh no!

+    java.lang.ArrayIndexOutOfBoundsException: 0

+# LAB: Safe Hello

+Change `hello.scala` so it won't throw an exception if there isn't any input.

 # LAB: Hello, Everyone!

-Change `hello.rb` to say hello to *every one* of its command line arguments.
+Change `hello.scala` to say hello to *every one* of its command line arguments.

 For instance:

-    ruby hello.rb Alice Bob Charlie
+    scala hello.scala Alice Bob Charlie
     Hello, Alice!
     Hello, Bob!
     Hello, Charlie!

 # LAB: Add

-Write a program named `add.rb` that adds all of its command line arguments together.
+Write a program named `add.scala` that adds all of its command line arguments together.

 e.g.

-    ruby add.rb 1 2 3
+    scala add.scala 1 2 3
     6

 Do you remember how to convert a string to an integer?